Helpico/Helpico/README.md

-# Therapeutic Education for Ukraine
+# Therapeutic Education for Stressed and Neurodivergent Children
 ### Using Science and Technology to Turn Learning into Recovery

 <br>